mediastudiespress/singles/workflows/add-epub-to-apple-books.md

 - [ ] Navigate to the [Upload page](https://authors.apple.com/epub-upload)
 - [ ] Follow the instructions to upload the files (adding the full file as a sample)
 - [ ] Navigate to "My Books" on iTunes Connect.
 It might take a few minutes for the new title to appear
-- [ ] Copy the "View on Apple Books" link, navigate to the landing page, edit Layout, and add this url to the fine print
+- [ ] Copy the "View on Apple Books" link, navigate to the landing page, edit Layout, and add this url to the fine print; add to the Github release and the public landing page
 - [ ] Navigate to Toth and add a Location to the ePub publication